woleet/woleet.id-server/README.md

 ## Encryption secret

-Woleet.ID Server encrypt keys stored in the database using a encryption secret you need to define using the following environment variable:
+Woleet.ID Server encrypts keys stored in the database using a encryption secret you need to define using the following environment variable:
 ```
 export WOLEET_ID_SERVER_ENCRYPTION_SECRET={encryption secret, default: 'secret'}
 ```